campus-jampus/campus-jampus/README.md

 Profile Page
 Collection for User Data

+**New Completions for Assigment 3**
+Discover Page
+Sign In Page Redesigned
+Admin User Added
+Edit Profile Page Added
+When User Sign Out, send back to Landing Page rather then a separate Page

 **Pending**
 Create a nice logo
-Redesign the Sign In/Sign Out Page
-Discover Other Users Page
-Edit Profile Page
 Edit Profile Function
-Create Admin User and Admin Permissions
+Decide What Functions Admins Should be Able to do
+Need to add sample data for discover page

 **Team**
 Kendal Oya
-  Landing Page
-  Profile Page
+  Discover Page
-  Will be working on the Discover Page
+  Will be working on the Sample Data

 Tevin Takata
-  Collection for User Data
-  Create Account Function
+  Created the Admin User and Role
-  Will be working on the Admin User and Admin Permissions
+  Will be working on Admin Permissions

 Nick Takamatsu
-  Sign In Page
-  Sign Out Page
+  Redesigned the Sign Out Page
+  Edit Profile Page
-  Will be working on the Edit Profile Page and Edit Profile Function
+  Will be working on the Edit Profile Function